agarie/measurable/README.md

 # Measurable

-This gem is meant to be used in machine learning research, to test what metric is best for certain kinds of datasets.
-My objective is to be able to compare different metrics just by changing which method is called.
+A gem to test what metric is best for certain kinds of datasets in machine learning.

 Besides the `Array` class, I also want to support `NVector` (from [NMatrix](http://github.com/sciruby/nmatrix)).